awebdevguy/nations/README.md

 https://awebdevguy.github.io/nations/

+Another frontend mentor challenge.
+The screenshot.jpg was provided along with the functional specs.

-Web app that provides information about nations, which includes the flag, capital, regions, population and border countries.
+The web app provides information about nations, which includes the flag, capital, regions, population and border countries.

 It uses the REST Countries API.